dleontev/dleontev/README.md

-# Dimitriy Leontev - IT Support Professional
+# Dimitriy Leontev - IT Professional

 👋 Hello!
 I'm Dimitriy Leontev, an IT professional with a passion for technology and a drive to continuously learn and improve. 💻